PavloKyrylov/proxx/README.md

 ## Part 3:
 After generating black holes the next task is to calculate the values of other cells.
-Because two dimension array is used, we can enumerate all array elements for O(1) time, and also count all nearby elements whish is black hole.
+Because two dimension array is used, we can enumerate all array elements for O(n) time, and also count all nearby elements which is black hole.

 ## Part 4:
 "Flood fill" is used to write logic which updates cell after click.
 This algoritm is encapsulated in "RectangleGameField.OpenZeroCellsNearby" method.